 When it comes to health, men have a lot to think about.
 Elevated cholesterol and triglycerides, hypertension, heart disease, elevated PSA and other prostate problems, low libido, low immunity, heartburn, a growing mid-section, aches and pains, poor sleep and high stress.
 At the root of most of these health challenges is low testosterone.

-Estrogen becomes elevated due to the consumption of excess sugar and refined carbohydrates, alcohol, soy intake (especially hydrogenated soybean oil found in many processed packaged foods), environmental toxins (xenoestrogens - found in shampoo, shaving cream, after-shave, antiperspirant, to name a few) and elevated insulin (which gets elevated as a result of skipping meals and taking in too much sugar, alcohol and coffee).
+Estrogen becomes elevated due to the consumption of excess sugar and refined carbohydrates, alcohol, soy intake (soy milk. soybean oil found in processed foods, beyond meat products, etc), environmental toxins (xenoestrogens - found in shampoo,shaving cream, after-shave, antiperspirant, to name a few) and elevated insulin (which gets elevated as a result of skipping meals and taking in too much sugar, alcohol and coffee).
 The good news is there is a great deal we can do with the power of foods to increase testosterone, improve so many of men’s health challenges and to help keep the testosterone: estrogen ratio in better balance.

-1. Consume clean, lean, quality protein at every meal (whey protein isolate or hemp protein powder, free-range eggs, lean poultry free- from hormones and antibiotics, grass-fed beef, bison and other wild game meat, lamb, wild-caught fish, seafood and legumes.
+1. Consume clean, lean, quality protein at every meal (whey protein isolate, collagen peptides or hemp protein powder, free-range eggs, lean poultry free- from hormones and antibiotics, grass-fed beef, bison and other wild game meat, lamb, wild-caught fish, seafood and legumes.
 Protein is high in zinc, B-vitamins and amino acids which is important for the production of lean muscle mass, testosterone, neurotransmitters in the brain and energy.

 3. Increase essential fats in the diet to keep you satisfied, satiated, free of cravings, and to produce good cholesterol, feed and fuel the brain, balance insulin (which helps keep estrogen in check) and to lubricate the joints.
 Consume raw nuts and seeds, nut butters, extra virgin olive oil, avocado, olives, hemp seed, hemp oil, ground flaxseed (pulls excess estrogen out of the body), chia seeds, salba seeds, coconut oil, organic butter or clarified butter, and therapeutic omega 3 supplements.